elokapina/middleman/SETUP.md

 Then simply run the bot with:

 ```
-middleman.py
+middleman-bot
 ```

-You'll notice that "middleman.py" is scattered throughout the codebase.
-When it comes time to modifying the code for your own purposes, you are expected to replace every instance of "middleman.py" and its variances with your own project's name.
+You'll notice that "middleman-bot" is scattered throughout the codebase.
+When it comes time to modifying the code for your own purposes, you are expected to replace every instance of "middleman-bot" and its variances with your own project's name.

 By default, the bot will run with the config file at `./config.yaml`.
 However, an alternative relative or absolute filepath can be specified after the command:

 ```
-middleman.py other-config.yaml
+middleman-bot other-config.yaml
 ```

 ## Testing the bot works